aleparedes/static-content-distribution/README.md

 # Terraform module to distribute static content.
-This repo contains a terraform module to distribute static content from one bucket for /static/ paths, and as default to serve a simple 'hello-world' javascript SPA application from a different bucket.
+This repo contains a terraform module to distribute static content from one bucket for /static/ paths, and as default to serve a dummy 'hello-world' javascript SPA application from a different bucket.
 Some considerations:
-- The distribution is only accessible for certain IP ranges.
+- The distribution is only accessible for certain IP ranges
-- The ARN of the ACM certificate is taken as a parameter.
+- The ARN of the ACM certificate is taken as a parameter
-- S3 bucket are created with best practices configuration.
+- S3 bucket are created with best practices configuration
 - A Route53 HostedZone is created
-- A CloudFront web distribution is created.
+- A CloudFront web distribution is created
-- Relevant DNS entries pointing to the distribution are created.
+- Relevant DNS entries pointing to the distribution are created
-- An IP protection is implemented.
+- An IP protection is implemented
-- A basic authentication protection for the distribution is implemented (static username + password).
+- A basic authentication protection for the distribution is implemented (static username + password)
-- Documentation of how to deploy and run is provided.
+- Documentation of how to deploy and run is provided
-- Testing is included.
+- Testing is included

 ## Prerequisites
 Before you start, you need the following: